School and research

 Detail structures project New Campus Bovisa-Goccia Politecnico di Milano

 All of Italy is now classified as earthquake-prone territory.
 Specifically, Milan is classified in zone 3, an area with low seismic hazard that may be subject to modest shaking.
-The use of low-weight materials, such as XLam, 450 kg/m3, results in reduced mass to which corresponds greater safety in the event of earthquakes.
+The use of low-weight materials, such as XLam, 450 kg/m3, results in reduced mass, which corresponds to greater safety in the event of earthquakes.

 Contrary to what many people believe, wood is highly resistant to fire.
 In fact, surface burning self-protects structural components, preventing instantaneous collapse without warning.
 It is also a good thermal and acoustic insulator, easy to work with, and if properly treated is capable of resisting weathering, biological attack and xylophagous agents.
 Finally, it possesses valuable aesthetic qualities, creating the feeling of a warm and welcoming environment.